-Based on these cases, no evidence of change was found at the Town Hall.
+Based on these cases, no evidence of change at the Town Hall was found.
 But it was important to see if anything else could support RBKC’s argument that its culture is changing and justify the public expenditure.

 Executive and Corporate Services Scrutiny Committee

 The council’s leadership were to be held to account on its policy of change by its Executive and Corporate Services Scrutiny Committee, which is made up of Councillors from the Conservative and Labour parties.
 There are no residents on the scrutiny committee.

 The Council’s own records provoke serious questions about the role – or lack thereof – and lack of measurable actions from the most senior and well-paid council officers in attendance at Executive and Corporate Services Scrutiny Committee meetings, who made no intervention on behalf of the public to question or challenge RBKC’s trajectory.